SAS Death Squads: NATO's Phoenix Program in Afghanistan?

 2007 to 2008 Afghanistan

-The comparison of British special forces operations in Helmand to America's Phoenix Program was made by the most qualified of commentators, Frank Ledwidge.
-Mr Ledwidge is a criminal barrister who served in the British armed forces hunting war criminals in the Balkans and searching for ‘Weapons of Mass Destruction’ in Iraq.
+The comparison of NATO operations in Helmand to America's Phoenix Program in Vietnam was made by the most qualified of commentators, Frank Ledwidge.
+Mr Ledwidge is a barrister who served in the British armed forces hunting war criminals in the Balkans and searching for ‘Weapons of Mass Destruction’ in Iraq.
 From June 2007 to January 2008 Mr Ledwidge was the Justice Advisor to the British Provincial Reconstruction Team in Afghanistan and worked closely with military personnel on implementation of human rights compliant policies in a war-fighting environment.
 In his 2013 book Investment in Blood: The True Cost of Britain's Afghan War he said:

 “A new military approach was introduced: the 'capture or kill' policy… there was at least as much killing as there was capturing.
 This tactic, like so much else in the current phase of the Afghan War, was more than a little redolent of the desperate days of the Vietnam War, when the CIA instituted Operation Phoenix to target key Viet Cong officials.”